 Rather than referring to a specific type of fish, the term “white fish” generally refers to any white-fleshed fish with a mild flavor.

-So is tilapia a white fish?
-And is sole a white fish?
+Is tilapia a white fish, and is sole a white fish?
 Although these are two of the most familiar white fish names, there are tons of other different types available, including cod, halibut, haddock and flounder.

 Cod is also super versatile, and there are limitless options for how to prepare this tasty white fish fillet.
 It works especially well baked and paired with your choice of herbs and seasonings, like in this recipe for Garlic Butter Baked Cod.